NicoPANW/Contrail_Cookbook/docs/index.md

 This option allows to specify a specific RT for a VN.
 No that Contrail automatically set a RT for a VN.

-Below it shows a route from Red VN with its RT auto set by Contrail.
+Below it shows Red VN with its RT auto set by Contrail.

 ![Screenshot](img/virtual_networks/VR-RT-Default.png)